-When R & M Service Experts General Manager Stephen Arvan was approached to install an HVAC (Heating, Ventilation, and Air Conditioning) system free of charge for a soldier who lost both his legs while serving in Afghanistan, there was only one answer: Absolutely.
+When R & M Service Experts General Manager Stephen Arvan was asked to provide a free HVAC (Heating, Ventilation, Air Conditioning) system installation for a marine who lost both his legs while serving in Afghanistan, there was only one response: Absolutely.

 At only 27 years old, Cody Evans was injured by an IED explosion while on patrol in Afghanistan.
-The explosion resulted in burns on his arms and hands, broken bones in his right hand, a pulmonary embolism, and a broken tailbone.
+The explosion caused burns on his arms and hands, broken bones in his right hand, a pulmonary embolism, and a broken tailbone.
 The incident also took both his legs.
-After almost an entire year of inpatient and outpatient treatment at Walter Reed National Military Medical Center, Cody went home to Tennessee and retired from the Marine Corps at the beginning of 2013.
+After almost an entire year of inpatient and outpatient treatment at Walter Reed National Military Medical Center, Cody went home to Tennessee and retired from the Marine Corps In January 2013.

 Although he’s been back in Tennessee for over three years, this month Cody is having a whole new homecoming.
 With the collaboration of over 400 sub-contractors and 80 traveling volunteers, including NYC firefighters who were first responders at the World Trade Center on 9/11, the organization A Soldier’s Journey Home was able to give Cody a disabled-accessible home.

 According to the non-profit’s site, A Soldier’s Journey Home is the outcome and passion of a group of people who will forever remember September 11, 2001, but most importantly, have not forgotten what we as a nation felt like on September 12, 2001.

 That terrible day that will always be remembered prompted a new age that resulted in many of our nation’s men and women being deployed.
 A Soldier’s Journey Home wants to give their support and make sure these servicemen and servicewomen and their families know that their sacrifice does not go unnoticed.